 Dr Liu concurrently serves as the Founding Chairman of the advisory board of the Centre for Liveable Cities (CLC).
 CLC, which was founded in 2008, is a knowledge hub created under the Ministry of National Development and Ministry of the Environment and Water Resources.
 He is also a Board Member of Singapore Cooperation Enterprise, a private entity wholly owned by the Ministry of Trade and Industry mandated to develop government-to-government projects.

-Dr Liu has left an indelible mark on Singapore culture.
+Dr Liu’s collaborative spirit has led him to work closely with other distinguished individuals such as Director Ou Kenan for projects in China.
+He has also been actively engaged with Director Li Yu Zhou and Director (Group) Daniel Liu for MORROW’s projects in East Malaysia, Vietnam and Cambodia.
+Beyond his architectural feats, Dr. Liu’s influence is palpable across various spheres.
 He served as Chairman of the National Arts Council and was Founding Chairman of the Singapore Tyler Print Institute.
 In the field of architectural education, he served as the chairman of the advisory committee for the School of Architecture, National University of Singapore.
 Additionally, he has been appointed an adjunct professor at the School of Design & Environment, the Lee Kuan Yew School of Public Policy as well as the College of Humanities, Arts & Social Sciences, Nanyang Technological University.

 Dr Liu was awarded the Graham Mitchel Award – International Chapter (2018) by the Australian Institute of Architects, and the 2nd ASEAN Achievement Award for Outstanding Contributions to Architecture (1993).
 He has also received The Singapore National Day Award – The Distinguished Service Order, The Singapore Design Council – Golden Jubilee Award, and The Singapore Institute of Planners Distinguished Lifetime Achievement Award.